 December and January were dark days for data security.
 Just before Christmas, Target announced that credit and debit card info from over 40 million customers had been hacked over a three-week period of holiday shopping.

-On December 28th, German researchers revealed how cybercriminals had taken advantage of Windows XP security lapses to infect European ATMs with malware.
+On Dec.
+28, German researchers revealed how cybercriminals had taken advantage of Windows XP security lapses to infect European ATMs with malware.